clvx/psight/docs/web.md

         err := enc.Encode(results) //Encode writes the JSON encoding of v to the
                                    // stream, followed by a newline character.
     }

+## Middleware

+A request would be processed before the request handler.
+In the same way, a response would be processed after the request handler.

+- Creating a middleware: To implement a middleware we must implement the handler interface.

+    //if handler is nil, it will use http.DefaultServerMux http.ListenAndServer(addr string, handler Handler) error

+    type Handler interface {
+        ServeHTTP(ResponseWriter, *Request)
+    }

+    type Middleware struct {
+        Next http.Handler
+    }

+    func (m MyMiddleware) ServeHTTP(w htt.ResponseWriter, r *http.Request) {
+        // do things before next handler(managing request)

+        m.Next.ServerHTTP(w, r) //forwards request to whichever next handler is.
+                                //It could be another middleware or http.DefaultServerMux

+        // do things after next handler(managing response) }

+- Common uses:
+    - Logging.
+    - Security.
+    - Request timeouts.
+    - Response compression.

+## Context
+A way to think about context package in go is that it allows you to pass in a “context” to your program.
+Context like a timeout or deadline or a channel to indicate stop working and return.

+- Using request contexts

+    //Returns the current context the request is operating whitin
+    //Context() does not allow to manipulate the context, only interrogate it func (*Request) Context() context.Context

+    //WithContext() allows you to modify the context func (*Request) WithContext(ctx context.Context) context.Context

+- Context API

+    type Context interface {
+        //Deadline() lets you know when the context becomes invalid Deadline() (deadline time.Time, ok bool)

+        //Gets a signal on a channel when the context is aborted(like receiving a singnal) Done() <-chan struct{}

+        //Error when context is aborted
+        Err() error

+        //Pull information from the context to pass them between layers Value(key interface{}) interface{}
+    }

+- Modify Context

+    //Return a new context with a Context.Cancel() which allows sending a signal
+    // to the Done() channel to cancel the context WithCancel()

+    //Like Context.Cancel() but it adds a timestamp to the Done() channel WithDeadline()

+    //Like WithDeadline() but instead of a time it adds a duration to the Done() channel WithTimeOut()

+    //Create a new context which adds a new value onto the existing context WithValue()